| | |

 Don’t worry, this is our backsplash after one coat of paint!

-You may need 2-3 coats of paint depending on how dark your tiles were to begin with.
-You may need to lightly sand with 220 paper any imperfections.
-We used 3 coats of paint.
+You may need 2-3 coats of paint, depending on how dark your tiles were to begin with.
+You may also need to lightly sand any imperfections with 220 paper.
+We used 3 coats of paint with light sanding in between.

 painted white tile backsplash with painter's tape around edges and white and green painted cabinets.